necto/pcml/prj1/regression-notes.md

+1) We have a typical learning curve for High bias: The training error is unacceptably high and there is a small gap between training and test error.

 1) Test leastSquare with gradient descent with normalized features. rmseTe = 1.3683e+03 rmseTr = 1.3683e+03
 2) Test Least squares using normal equations.
 The matrix X is ilconditioned